Policies and Procedures for Classrooms

 Changes to Other Buildings

-Many buildings will have separate doors for entry and exit, and signs directing traffic flow.
+Many buildings have separate doors for entry and exit, and signs directing traffic flow.

 Everyone has a role to play in keeping the campus clean and in reducing the potential spread of the virus.
-To help keep people and places clean, we’re installing more hand-sanitizer stations around campus and on Wolfline buses.
-We’re also implementing protocols for cleaning all high-touch surfaces on campus, such as elevator buttons, vending machines and common-use computers.
-The university is also placing protective barriers, such as plastic or acrylic shields, as necessary.
+To help keep people and places clean, we’ve installed more hand-sanitizer stations around campus and on Wolfline buses.
+We’ve also implemented protocols for cleaning all high-touch surfaces on campus, such as elevator buttons, vending machines and common-use computers.
+The university has also placed protective barriers, such as plastic or acrylic shields, as necessary.

 NC State expects employees to clean their work spaces at the beginning and end of their shifts and to follow university guidelines for workplace safety.

 Dining and Retail Stores

-The university is reconfiguring dining spaces to help maintain distance between diners, in accordance with North Carolina Department of Health and Human Services requirements.
+The university has reconfigured dining spaces to help maintain distance between diners, in accordance with North Carolina Department of Health and Human Services requirements.
 All Dining employees and guests are required to wear protective masks except when actively eating or drinking while practicing physical distancing.

 No self-service options will be available, with the exception of packaged food and beverages.
 Mobile ordering, cashless operations and contactless transaction technologies are being deployed.
 Grab-and-go options are being expanded and will be offered at new locations to reduce density in Fountain, Case and Clark dining halls.
 Reusable containers are being deployed to reduce campus waste.
 If the need arises, the university may set up large outdoor tents for food service, expanding the available seating area.